 These are not safe bets.
 They haven't been safe bets for some time, but in April they became visibly unsafe bets.
 Anthropic made changes.
 OpenAI made changes.
 Both of those changes were significant enough to affect OpenClaw-based workflows.
 The developers who had built their operations around a single model API were the ones scrambling.
 The developers who had built model-agnostic were not.

-"When Anthropic makes a change, which they did this month.
-When OpenAI makes a change, which they did this month.
+"When Anthropic makes a change -- which they did this month.
+When OpenAI makes a change -- which they did this month.
 Both related to OpenClaw.
 I want you to have your own claw that does its own work."

 The model war is ongoing.
 Frontier capability is genuinely contested right now -- DeepSeek, Gemini, Claude, GPT-5 are all viable at different task types and different price points.
 If you can't route between them, you're not participating in that competition as a buyer.
 You're a captive audience.
 One rate limit increase or one capability regression away from a broken system.